Guoxuchao/DUET-Net/README.md

 # DUET-Net

-Official implementation of the paper **Low-annotation dense maize tassel counting: a PPA enhanced and dual uncertainty-driven semi-supervised framework based on UAV remote sensing**.
+Official implementation of the paper **Low-annotation dense maize tassel counting: a PPA enhanced and dual uncertainty-driven semi-supervised framework **.

 All source code will be made public after the paper is accepted.